The Dreidel –September 2025 Edition

 Please note that for inherited IRAs (apart from by one’s surviving spouse) these have to be distributed within ten years, and distributions count as ordinary income.
 For some heirs, this may push them into a higher tax bracket.

 When planning for retirement, just like with investments, it is good to have diversification amongst your different types of accounts in terms of taxable, tax-free and tax deferred.
 Too much money in tax-deferred retirement accounts could lead to large tax bills once Required Minimum Distributions kick in.
 Remember tax-deferred does not equal tax free.
-And the bill will eventually arrive, either to you or your heirs.
+And the bill will eventually arrive, either to you or to your heirs.

 Subscribe to Our Newsletter